On the Prize Background

 - How does the nominee define success or determine whether their innovation is making a difference?

-Nominations will be evaluated according the following scale for impact:
+Nominations will be evaluated according the following scale for social or environmental impact:

 Most impact: Very strong demonstrated impact and/or tremendous potential for future impact